Deadly Nashville stabbing case moves to grand jury

 at the Cheatham County Jail.
 The fight started between Mosely and another inmate after inmates broke down the door of a cell using a bed frame.

 According to court records, Mosley has a court appearance scheduled for January regarding an aggravated assault charge from the Dec.
 2018 attack of a 37-year-old woman, WTVF reported.
 Nashville police said Mosley was released on a $5,000 bond when the stabbing incident happened.

 Alvin Jefferson "A.J."
 Bethurum, 21, survived the incident that police said happened outside the bar.
 Bethurum is a student at the University of Tennessee Knoxville.

 WVLT News spoke with Bethurum who said, "All my thoughts and prayers (go to) the families of my friends who passed away yesterday."

 Metro Nashville Police said the fight happened just before 3 a.m.
 Friday night.

-According to WTVF, police said the stabbings appeared to be the result of an argument over a woman that began inside The Dogwood bar.
+police said the stabbings appeared to be the result of an argument over a woman that began inside The Dogwood bar.
 The argument turned physical when those involved went outside.